Jared803/Jared803.github.io/README.md

 From this project I learned how to:

-Create a game window with vertical grid lines to simulate lanes for the player.
+Create a game window with vertical grid lines to simulate lanes for the player.
-Create falling blocks for the player to dodge.
+Create falling blocks for the player to dodge.
 As each block disappears off the screen they reappear at the top of the screen.
-Randomly drop each block from a specific spawn point by filling a list and having the computer randomly select from that list.
+Randomly drop each block from a specific spawn point by filling a list and having the computer randomly select from that list.
-Allow the Player to control their block and move it up, down, left and right.
+Allow the Player to control their block and move it up, down, left and right.
-Increase difficulty as the player’s score increases.
+Increase difficulty as the player’s score increases.
-Created my own collision detection function instead of using PyGame’s built in function.
+Created my own collision detection function instead of using PyGame’s built in function.